RobotOptimist/macivor/content/blog/mlnet-v-python-simple.md

 using System.Linq;
 ```

+This works just fine when running from a local Jupyter Notebook, but on Binder the nuget download has to be attempted twice and always works on the second time.

 Now, unlike Python where we could immediately pull in the data we have to setup some classes.
 As C# is a strongly typed language we will have classes to model the data we'll be working with.
-This is a bit more effort to setup, but much easier to work.
+This is a bit more effort for setup, but placed me squarely in my comfort zone.

 ``` csharp